City officials will be updating traffic signals throughout this week

 The lights will be in flash mode while the teams are at work.

-There was no set schedule for which signals would be worked on on which days, but city officials said it would affect the lights that malfunctioned Friday afternoon.
+No schedule was provided for the updates, but city officials said they would affect the lights that malfunctioned Friday afternoon.

 Trending News